Impact of the COVID-19 pandemic on sports: Horse racing

 On 7 April, Jockey Club Racecourses announced that the first four Classics of the British flat racing season – the 2000 and 1000 Guineas, scheduled to be held on 2–3 May, and the Epsom Oaks and Derby, scheduled to be held on 5–6 June – would be postponed until later in the season.
 Ascot Racecourse also announced that Royal Ascot, scheduled to be held from 16 to 20 June, would take place behind closed doors if it gets the go-ahead.

 To reduce the risk of transmission, horsemen may be limited from traveling to some racecourses or other horse racing facilities.
-Hong Kong-based jockey Keith Yeung felt unwell on 22 March night, but his test for COVID-19 PCR was negative.
+Hong Kong-based jockey Keith Yeung felt unwell on the night of 22 March, but his COVID-19 PCR test was negative.
 On 26 March, jockey Javier Castellano was the first American-based jockey to announce that he had tested positive.
 In July, fifteen jockeys in the Del Mar riding colony tested positive, forcing a brief closure of the Del Mar meeting.

-Some stakes races' prize money were reduced.
-In Randwick Racecourse, Racing NSW announced all Group One and some Group two races in The Champions meeting prize reduced 50%.
-Inglis Easter Yearlings Sales are many others horse auction held at fully online.
-While France Galop resume racing form 11 May, but their prize money dropped by 20–40%.
-All Royal Ascot Group One races prize money are reduced to 250,000 GBP only.
+Some stakes races' prize money was reduced.
+In Randwick Racecourse, Racing NSW announced that all Group One and some Group two races in The Champions meeting prizes were reduced by 50%.
+Inglis Easter Yearlings Sales, along with other horse auctions, were held fully online.
+France Galop resumed racing from 11 May, but their prize money dropped by 20–40%.
+All Royal Ascot Group One prize money was reduced to £250,000.

-In the U.S., horse racing gained an increased following as a form of live sports content on television, with efforts by the New York Racing Association and TVG Network (which reached agreements with Fox Sports 1 and NBCSN respectively to help fill schedules with simulcast programming) to try and attract new viewers and customers for off-track betting at tracks still in operation.
+In the U.S., horse racing gained an increased following as a form of live sports content on television, with efforts by the New York Racing Association and TVG Network (which reached agreements with Fox Sports 1 and NBCSN respectively to help fill schedules with simulcast programming) to try to attract new viewers and customers for off-track betting at tracks still in operation.
 Mainstream attention to horse racing in the United States is usually focused upon the Triple Crown, and to a lesser degree the Breeders' Cup.
-Simulcasts also increased the prominence of lesser-known venues such as Fonner Park in Grand Island, Nebraska—which reconfigured its racing program with a schedule oriented towards off-track betting, and saw its average daily parimutuel handle surpass its previous single-day record of US$1.2 million on a regular basis.
+Simulcasts also increased the prominence of lesser-known venues such as Fonner Park in Grand Island, Nebraska—which optimized its schedule for off-track betting, and saw its average daily parimutuel handle surpass its previous single-day record of US$1.2 million on a regular basis.